Silver Rose Awards 2021: Solidarity and Unity are key to support domestic workers’ struggles worldwide

 On 18 November 2021, SOLIDAR and the S&D Party in the European Parliament held the 2021 edition of the Silver Rose Awards.
 This year, the ceremony was organized in the framework of the prestigious bi-annual event of the GLOBAL PROGRESSIVE FORUM, a three-day event where key progressive figures from all over the world meet and discuss common and forward-thinking ideas and solutions for the future.

 What better framework for our Silver Rose?
 An occasion where we celebrate and highlight the important work of progressive civil society actors and activists fighting for human rights across the globe.
-Amidst a pandemic which has shaken the core of our societies, health systems, economies and individual lives, we deemed even more imperative acknowledging the people that kept fighting for fundamental rights.
-We wanted to reflect this unprecedented and difficult period in the choice of the Silver Rose Award winner.
-And SOLIDAR’s Board was unanimous in choosing Myrtle Witbooi and the International Domestic Workers Federation (IDWF) for the Lifetime Achievement prize.
+Amidst a pandemic which has shaken the core of our societies, health systems, economies and individual lives, we deemed it even more imperative to acknowledge the people who kept fighting for fundamental rights.
+We wanted to reflect on this unprecedented and difficult period in the choice of the Silver Rose Award winner.
+SOLIDAR’s Board was unanimous in choosing Myrtle Witbooi and the International Domestic Workers Federation (IDWF) for the Lifetime Achievement prize.

 Ms Witbooi and the IDWF supported millions of domestic workers who were at the frontline throughout the pandemic and in many occasions lost their source of income.
 Domestic workers, despite the key role they have in our societies, are subjected to precarious working conditions, with their work often not being recognised as such.
 In light of these factors, they had to keep working at significant risk during the height of the pandemic.
 Moreover, many countries still have to ratify the ILO Convention C189, which recognises and ensures decent work for domestic workers, which this year celebrated its 10th anniversary.